 Continuing with the original vision, the community and founders of the NABU Preservation Group are giving new life to an almost 50-year-old computer.

-All software, links, and documentation from this website are provided with no warranty.
+This website's software, links, and documentation are provided with no warranty.
 This website provides educational, entertainment, and technical information for NABU hardware owners and interested parties.
 The information, software, documentation, and links posted on this website are known to be free of viruses, trojans, and malicious intent to the best of our knowledge.
 The founders and community of this website, the NABU Preservation Group, are not responsible for any hardware or software damage done to your devices by attempting hardware modifications or software found on this website.